bikerider/playbook/troubleshootting/app_orig_call_troubleshooting.md

    **Pending how to get that information from Splunk or Voipmonitor**

-## Single call/user investigations
+## SINGLE CALL/USER ISSUES

 When troubleshooting specific calls, these are the steps that can be followed:

-#### AOC_SingleUserTroubleshooting_step_1
+#### STEP 1

 For the app originated flow, the first place to review the call is Voipmonitor [IP Based link](http://10.253.0.169/index.php) / [URL Based link](http://voipmonitor/index.php).